kassko/data-mapper/README.md

 Note that for performance reasons, we can load the association "$shop" only when we use it.
 For more details see the "Lazy loading" section.

 #### Providers ####
 A provider is usefull to create a super object.
-That is to say an object wich contains other objects or some collections but there is no relation with these objects.
+That is to say an object which contains other objects or some collections but there is no relation with these objects.

 ```php